bugsbugsbux/sendline/README.md

 This could have happened because you used a mapping which uses `<cmd>Sendline`.
 Use `:` instead of `<cmd>` to capture your selected range.

+## It doesn't scroll when more lines than fit on the screen are printed
+The neovim cursor position of the terminal window has to be at the last line of the terminal buffer.
+Navigate there with `G` in normal mode.